*First written July 2025, updated November 2025.*

 By switching to Manual you will be able to cancel (void) the payments before they are processed and avoid the credit card processing fees you are losing on the transactions.
 It also prevents any possibility of a chargeback since no money is ever exchanged.

-You don’t have to manually approve every payment however!
+However, you don’t have to manually approve every payment!
 You can create a flow that will assess the risk of the transaction and allow low risk orders to go through automatically and stop high risk orders.

 To do this, first, set your payments to manual: